 30 credits

-This is a level 6 optional module that draws upon both criminological and sociological debates and knowledges.
+This is a Level 6 optional module that draws upon social science debates and knowledges.
 Students will learn by observing and undertaking work-based practice.
 The principle underlying this module is that worksites are important contexts for students to test, validate, expand upon, supplement and enrich their academic learning.
 The module requires students to undertake a minimum of 40 hours of fieldwork in an organisational setting.
 The form that the fieldwork will take will depend upon the type of placement secured, but, typically it may involve interning, shadowing or volunteering in subject relevant placements (for example across social justice, criminal justice/crime prevention, welfare and support fields).
 Whilst in their placements students are encouraged to think about the social aspects of organisations and working life, including their structural forms, interpersonal relationships and their practices.
-Students will be supported in securing their placement at level 5 in preparation for the commencement of the module at level 6.
+Students will be supported in securing their placement at Level 5 in preparation for the commencement of the module at level 6.

 30 credits